Anson Funderburgh: Career

 In 1989 and 1990 the band's bassist was Mike Judge, future animator and creator of Beavis and Butt-head and King of the Hill.
 Their song "Can We Get Together" was also featured in the film, 21 Grams in 2003.

 In 2007, Funderburgh played on and produced John Németh's album, Magic Touch.
 Németh had briefly replaced Myers in Funderburgh's backing band.

 In 2011, The Mill Block Blues album was released.
-The CD was unique in that a portion of the sales of the album was donated to help fellow musicians in need via the HART Fund.
-The HART Fund (Handy Artist Relief Trust) is a service provided by the Blues Foundation which provides for acute, chronic and preventive medical and dental care as well as funeral expenses for blues musicians.
+The CD was unique in that a portion of the sales of the album was donated to help fellow musicians in need via the HART Fund (Handy Artist Relief Trust), a service provided by the Blues Foundation that provides for acute, chronic, and preventive medical and dental care as well as funeral expenses for blues musicians.

-In October 2012, was the first U.S. and European tour of Golden State / Lone Star Revue, an All Star package that included Funderburgh, Little Charlie Baty on guitar, former Rockets drummer Wes Starr, bassist Richard W. Grigsby and leader, harmonicist and singer Mark Hummel.
-The quintet was featured on Hummel's 2014 release on Electro-Fi Records, The Hustle Is Really On, nominated for a Blues Music Award for 'Best Traditional Blues Album' in 2015.
+October 2012 saw the first U.S. and European tour of 'Golden State Lone Star Blues Revue', an all star package that included Funderburgh; Little Charlie Baty on guitar; former Rockets drummer Wes Starr; bassist Richard W. Grigsby; and leader, harmonicist, and singer Mark Hummel.
+The quintet were first featured on Hummel's 2014 Electro-Fi Records release The Hustle Is Really On, which was nominated for a Blues Music Award for 'Best Traditional Blues Album' in 2015.

-In 2013, Funderburgh produced and featured on The Andy T Band's Drink Drank Drunk, released on Delta Groove.
+In 2013, Funderburgh produced and featured on The Andy T–Nick Nixon Band's Drink Drank Drunk, released on Delta Groove.

 In 2014, he was nominated for a Blues Music Award in the 'Best Instrumentalist – Guitar' category.

 More recently, Funderburgh co-produced Dany Franchi's album, Problem Child (2018).
 He also produced Breezy Rodio's 2022 album, Underground Blues.